Onlineberatung/documentation/docs/backend/cors-configuration.md

 ## CORS settings for local frontend development
 To be able to develop locally (Node server running locally) you have to enable CORS for multiple components:

-1. Rocket.Chat: Go to the administration.
-Go to `General` → `REST API` and set `Enable CORS` to `true`.
-Allowed `CORS Origin` can be set to `*`.
-2. Keycloak: Select your realm, go to `Clients` and select your apps Client ID.
-Under `Settings` -> `Web Origins` insert a new wildcard entry `*`.
+1. Nginx: Set the allowed origin to your local domain or `*` in `./nginx/conf/cors.conf`.
+2. LiveService: Set the `app.base.url` to your local domain or `*` in `./LiveService/LiveService.env`.
-3. UserService, MessageService, AgencyService, VideoService, UploadService, ConsultingTypeService: In the corresponding service settings, e.g. `./UserService/UserService.env` add or set the following environment variable: `KEYCLOAK_CORS=true`.
+3. UserService, MessageService, UploadService: In the corresponding service settings, e.g.
+   `./UserService/UserService.env` add or set the following environment variable:
+   `CSRF_WHITELIST_HEADER_PROPERTY=`.
+The value of that variable must be send as an http header with a random value from the client for development. e.g:
+   `CSRF_WHITELIST_HEADER_PROPERTY=X-WHITELIST-HEADER` then you need to send a header with the key `X-WHITELIST-HEADER` and a random value.

 It could also be necessary to install a CORS plugin in your browser to make CORS work correctly.

 ## CORS settings for production
 The CORS settings on the production server need to be more strict:

-1. Rocket.Chat: Go to the administration.
-Go to `General` → `REST API` and set `Enable CORS` to `true`.
-Allowed `CORS Origin` should only be set to the host domain where your application is running.
-You also need to add the host of where you set the masterkey from.
-2. Keycloak: Select your realm, go to `Clients` and select your apps Client ID.
-Under `Settings` -> `Web Origins` insert only the host domain where your application is running.
-If you want to use the Admin API you also need to add the corresponding host here.
+1. Nginx: Set the allowed origin only to your productive domain in `./nginx/conf/cors.conf`.
+2. LiveService: Set the `app.base.url` only to your productive domain in `./LiveService/LiveService.env`.
-3. UserService, MessageService, AgencyService, VideoService, UploadService, ConsultingTypeService: In the corresponding service settings, e.g. `./UserService/UserService.env` add or set the following environment variable: `KEYCLOAK_CORS=false`.
-If you want to use the Admin API you need to set CORS to `true` **only** for UserService and AgencyService.
+3. UserService, MessageService, UploadService: In the corresponding service settings, e.g.
+   `./UserService/UserService.env` make sure that the following environment variable is not set:
+   `CSRF_WHITELIST_HEADER_PROPERTY=`.